mbfassnacht/crypto-tracker/README.md

 ## Disclaimer
-Any data that you see in the crypto-tracker can have delays and can be not 100% accurate.
+All the data that you see in the crypto-tracker can have delays and can be not 100% accurate.
 This information should not be a reason for investing.